amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/type/index.rst

    - `bfloat16`: Bfloat16 format.
    - `float16`: Standard 16-bit floating point format.
    - `fp8_e4m3`: FP8 format with 4 exponent bits and 3 bits of mantissa.
+   - `fp8_e5m2`: FP8 format with 5 exponent bits and 2 bits of mantissa.
+   - `fp6_e3m2`: FP6 format with 3 exponent bits and 2 bits of mantissa.
+   - `fp6_e2m3`: FP6 format with 2 exponent bits and 3 bits of mantissa.
+   - `fp4`: FP4 format.
-   - `mx`: MX format 8 bit shared scale value with fp8 element data types.
+   - `mx`: MX format 8 bit shared exponent with specific element data types.
+   - `mx6`, `mx9`: Block data representation with multi-level ultra-fine scaling factors.

-.. py:class:: ScaleType
+.. py:class:: ScaleType(*args, **kwds)

    The types of scales used in quantization.

    - `float`: Scale values are floating-point numbers.
+They use the same floating point dtype as the original model dtype.
    - `pof2`: Scale values are powers of two.
+   - `float32`: Scale values are float32 numbers.
+   - `float16`: Scale values are float16 numbers.
+   - `bfloat16`: Scale values are bfloat16 numbers.

-.. py:class:: RoundType
+.. py:class:: RoundType(*args, **kwds)